astronomyk/ScopeSim_FDR_Docs/MICADO_ScopeSim_user_manual/rst/2_documentation.rst

                                "instruments/MAORY",
                                "instruments/MICADO"])

-.. note:: There are two (2) MICADO packages available

-    ``MICADO`` and ``MICADO_Sci``.
+.. note:: There are two (2) MICADO packages available: ``MICADO`` and ``MICADO_Sci``.

 For those interested in quick results, ``MICADO_Sci`` provides a reduced version of the MICADO package that contains all the major effects expected from the MICADO optical system.
 For those more concerned with accuracy, the standard ``MICADO`` package contains all expected optical effects.
 ``MICADO`` was originally developed for the development of the reduction pipeline, and therefore contains many effects that are beyond the scope of normal science case feasability studies.

 Primary vs Support packages